wdi-sf-fall/notes/week_07_rails_continued/day_05_mail_in_rails/README.md

 	/config/initializers/setup_mail.rb

-Add `ActionMailer` configuration like this:
+Add `ActionMailer` configuration to something like this:

 ```